CommodoreOS/PCUAE/README.md

 How to install PCUAE
 =====================

-How to Install PCUAE and Install and Run a Mode Pack Dummpy Walkthroughs.
+How to Install PCUAE and Install and Run a Mode Pack - Dummy Walkthroughs.

-Look here for THEC64 Models:
+Look here for THEC64 Models Dummy Walkthrough:

 https://thec64community.online/thread/1613/pcuae-walkthrough-updated-thec64-models

-Look here for THEA500:
+Look here for THEA500 Dummy Walkthrough:

 https://thec64community.online/thread/1614/pcuae-walkthrough-updated-thea500